stsaxe/Master-Thesis-Stefan-Richard-Saxer/README.md

 | Training | One model can support several runtime-complexity settings |
 | Evaluation | Open-set evaluation with unknown rejection |

-The scalable ViT architecture of HydraViT (and in extension HydraBLE with some modifications to the embedding layer) is shown in the image below taken from [HydraViT: Stacking Heads for a Scalable ViT](https://arxiv.org/pdf/2409.17978).
+The scalable ViT architecture of HydraViT (and, by extension, HydraBLE with some modifications to the embedding layer) is shown in the image below, taken from [HydraViT: Stacking Heads for a Scalable ViT](https://arxiv.org/pdf/2409.17978).

 <p align="center">
   <img src="hydra_vit.png" width="300" >